pasytchangwa/Math/README.md

 [Available soon]().

-# Math-Magicians Project: Handling events
+# Math-Magicians Project: Implement hooks

 "Math magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to: